Fighting between Israel and Hamas has entered its third week and left much of Gaza City damaged from heavy shelling by the Israel Defense Forces.

 On July 2, a Palestinian teenager was kidnapped and burned to death in apparent retaliation.
 The death triggered riots in East Jerusalem, a largely Palestinian area.
 Three Israelis have been arrested and charged with his death.

 The attacks quickly escalated.
 Hamas and Palestinian Islamic Jihad have fired rockets with a reach that Israel had not previously seen, with air raid sirens going off as far away as Jerusalem, Tel Aviv and Haifa.
 Many of the missiles have landed in desert areas or been intercepted by Israel's Iron Dome missile defense system.
-One Israeli civilian was killed by a mortar shell Tuesday near the Erez border crossing.
-There have been reports of several Israeli injuries, including one teenage boy who was seriously wounded from a shrapnel blast.

 Who Are the Key Players?